 - To avoid hydrogen embrittlement of the reactor, pressure should never exceed the metallurgical limits.
 Besides, ensure minimum pressurization temperature before going above the critical pressure as advised by the manufacturer.

-- After completion of sulfiding, the catalyst is super active, and cracked stock may lay down the permanent scale or coke on the catalyst.
+- After the completion of sulfiding, the catalyst is super active, and cracked stock may lay down the permanent scale or coke on the catalyst.
 Hence, for at least three days after sulfiding, straight-run oil should be used.
 Less reactive or straight-run oil will produce small soft coke on the catalyst surface and will decrease the super activity.
 Then cracked stock can be introduced.

-- The sulfide injection rate should not be lower than the calculated and total sulfur content should up to 2 %, as the low amount of the H2S in the system increases the time duration of the sulfiding process.
+- The sulfide injection rate should not be lower than the calculated and the total sulfur content should be up to 2 %, as the low amount of the H2S in the system increases the time duration of the sulfiding process.

 - During sulfiding, recycle gas should not be bleed from the system to maintain the H2S in the system.
 System pressure can be maintained by using fresh makeup hydrogen.
 Also, the gas treating system i.e. Amine Scrubbing should be stopped.

-- The last and most important point is about safety, as sulfiding agents contain a very high content of H2S, low flash point, ignition temperature, and highly explosive.
+- The last and most important point is about safety, as sulfiding agents contain a very high content of H2S, low flash point, ignition temperature, and are highly explosive.
 Strictly, follow the MSDS instructions and train the staff about the hazardous nature of the sulfiding agent.
 Also, take special care while sampling and use live breathing apparatus or some other method to avoid H2S exposure.